 I might almost be tricked into believing that war needs to exist on earth?
 Really?
+No, absolutely not.

-Siblings remember their childhood differently – regardless of growing up under the same roof!
+Siblings remember their childhood differently – regardless of growing up under the same roof.
 Wars are started within family units because people stand by their perceptions of “what really happened.”
 To the death!
 People go to war, literally killing family members out of their lives.
 Alternatively, we may decide to leave a family member behind for self-preservation and peace of mind if they want to continue the war.
-Always a hard decision.
+Always a tough decision.

 It’s all because our internal world is projected onto the external world – filtered by our beliefs.
 Every person’s experience is different.
 Oh yeah – but mine is right!
 En garde!

-So what can we do about all the war on planet earth?
+So, what can we do about all the war on planet earth?

 We can heal ourselves this way too.